qu1x/vee/README.md

 ## Pseudo-local Documentation Builds

 Build the documentation with [cargo-tex](cargo-tex).
-Note that navigating the documentation requires internet access as KaTeX is embedded via remote CDN.
+Note that navigating the documentation requires web access as KaTeX is embedded via remote CDN.

 ```sh
 cargo tex --open